TommyMart/QuizNight_Terminal_App/readme.md

 ### Other Cards

-Some other cards used in project management trello board are:
+Some other cards used in project management trello board but not mentioned above are:

 - Error Handling
 - Aesthetics